jolynch/website/content/drafts/semver_must_evolve.md

    simultaneously host multiple major versions of a given package.
 This often leaves users unable to upgrade to the latest major version due to (reasonable) fear of breakages.
-2. Frequent major version bumps break frequently break functional code, leading to [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) where library/service authors mix and match min, max, and exact version pins on major versions to try to work around various incompatibilities.
+2. Frequent major version bumps frequently break functional code, leading to [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) where library/service authors mix and match min, max, and exact version pins on major versions to try to work around various incompatibilities.
 These pins